ethereum/EIPs/EIPS/eip-metanft_keystore_contr.md

 ## Backwards Compatibility

 This EIP is intended to augment the functionality of existing token standards without introducing breaking changes.
 As such, it does not present any backwards compatibility issues.
+Already deployed NFTs can wrapped as Properties, with the application of Restrictions relevant to each use-case.

 It offers an extension that allows for the storage and retrieval of Properties and Restrictions within a MetaNFT while maintaining compatibility with existing EIPs related to NFTs and tokenization.

-We evaluate compatibility with popular tokenization standards on the following apendix [here](../assets/eip-7171/eip-7171-compat.md)

 ## Reference Implementation